Zephyr Mortgages Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Zephyr Mortgages Conveyancing Panel : Questions and Answers from members of the public
+FAQs : The Zephyr Mortgages Solicitor Panel from members of the public

-My existing mortgage is with Zephyr Mortgages.
-My father has just retired and wants to pay off the mortgage left on the property.
-After Zephyr Mortgages is paid, I want to transfer the property to my mother's name; How long will it roughly take?
+I have a mortgage with Zephyr Mortgages.
+My grandfather retired last week and wants to pay off the mortgage left on the property.
+After Zephyr Mortgages is paid, I want to transfer the property to my mother's name; How long does the process take?
 Do we need two separate solicitors on the Zephyr Mortgages conveyancing panel?
 I do not intend to live at the property once the Zephyr Mortgages mortgage is discharged.

-Although you do need to retain the services of a lawyer they dont need to be on the Zephyr Mortgages panel.
+You will need a solicitor but they need not be on the Zephyr Mortgages conveyancing panel.
 You will need a solicitor to draw up the transfer and to deal with the Land Registry formalities.
 The only thing you need to consider is that by selling at an undervalue so ask your lawyer about the implications.
 There could be an inheritance tax issue if you die within 7 years of this.
 As the property is your main residence you need not pay CGT but you should speak with your accountants in any event.

 Copyright © Lexsure Limited, 2025